xKDR/Survey.jl/CONTRIBUTING.md

 * If you want to propose a new functionality it is strongly recommended to open an issue first and reach a decision on the final design.
   Then a pull request serves an implementation of the agreed way how things should work.
-* If you are a new contributor and would like to get a guidance on what area you could focus your first PR please do not hesitate to ask and JuliaData members will help you with picking a topic matching your experience.
+* If you are a new contributor and would like to get a guidance on what area you could focus your first PR please do not hesitate to ask community members will help you with picking a topic matching your experience.
 * Feel free to open, or comment on, an issue and solicit feedback early on, especially if you're unsure about aligning with design goals and direction,